Over 75% of accepted MFC students receive admission scholarships.

 MFC Admission Scholarships

-Value: Up to 20 Admission Scholarships of approximately $5,000 each, available for academically outstanding domestic students and international students.
+Value: Admission Scholarships available for academically outstanding domestic students and international students.

 Awarded to students on admission to the Master of Forest Conservation program on the basis of academic achievement in the undergraduate program.

 Forestry Memorial Admission Fellowship